 This award is given to a chapter in Section 4 that has exhibited a particular resilience and strength in the face of substantial hardship.
 Historically, this is the only chapter award that isn’t given out annually.

-Interchapter Award
+Inter-chapter Award

-The Interchapter (IC) Award is presented to the chapter of Section 4 that interacts the most with other chapters in Section 4.
+The Inter-chapter (IC) Award is presented to the chapter of Section 4 that interacts the most with other chapters in Section 4.
 This award will be given to the chapter with the highest percentage of the active body to receive an Ocho Award.
 In the event of a tie, multiple awards can be given.

 Man-Mile Award